-Lea is on the advisory board for Taxpayers' Alliance, an organisation at the heart of the network of pro-Brexit lobby interests and climate science denial at 55 Tufton Street.
+Lea is on the advisory council for Taxpayers' Alliance, an organisation at the heart of the network of pro-Brexit lobby interests and climate science denial at 55 Tufton Street.
 Lea is also a fellow of the Institute of Economic Affairs (IEA), which is closely linked to the 55 Tufton Street organisations and is located next door at 57 Tufton Street.

 Stance on Climate Change

-At a fringe event run by the Freedom Association, a right wing pressure group in the UK, Lea outlined previous variations in global temperature as a means of dismissing current climate change, and said:
+At a fringe event run by the Freedom Association, a right-wing pressure group in the UK, Lea outlined previous variations in global temperature as a means of dismissing current climate change, and said:

 “In the 1990s, things warmed up a little bit, and now of course since the late 1990s, as I understand it, temperatures have not risen at all, if anything they're now slightly cooling”.